ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - The array 'role\_filter' may be empty, if the Client does not wish to filter the requested public keys based on the roles of the group members.

-  - The array 'id\_filter' contains zero or more node identifiers of group members, for the group identified by "GROUPNAME".
+  - The array 'id\_filter' contains zero or more node identifiers of group members, for the group identified by GROUPNAME.
 The Client indicates that it wishes to receive the public keys of the nodes having or not having these node identifiers, in case the 'inclusion\_flag' parameter encodes the CBOR simple value True or False, respectively.
 The array may be empty, if the Client does not wish to filter the requested public keys based on the node identifiers of the group members.

 Note that, in case both the 'role\_filter' array and the 'id\_filter' array are not empty: